-Twig tree Christmas Ornaments are so easy to make, even the youngest crafters will love them.
+These Christmas Twig Tree Ornaments are so easy to make, even the youngest crafters will love them.

 I love a Christmas tree ornament that looks like a miniature Christmas tree.

-Similar to our Twig Star Ornaments from last year, we’re combining twigs and yarn, and using our wrapping and winding skills to make this adorable nature craft for Christmas.
+Similar to our Twig Star Ornaments from last year, the toddlers and preschoolers are combining twigs and yarn, and using their wrapping and winding skills to make this adorable nature craft for Christmas.

-You probably already know how much we love crafting with sticks and other natural materials around here!
+You probably already know how much we love crafting with sticks and other natural materials here in my home daycare!
 I love the simplicity of a nature craft.
 Using sticks and other found natural items in for your crafts and activities is a great way to stretch your crafting budget, and also a lovely way for your kids to explore the natural world around them.

 A nature walk or a scavenger hunt where you hunt for your sticks and twigs is always a great way to kick off an activity like this one.

-All you need is a glue gun, some twigs and a ball of yarn.
-Pretty simple, huh?
+Pretty simple, right?
 I used Martha Stewart’s “Glitter Eyelash” yarn in a silvery blue, but don’t let yourself be limited by materials.
 You could use regular yarn in festive colours, rafia, strips of fabric scraps, ribbon, or even strips cut from colourful plastic bags.
-Get creative and use whatcha got!
+Get creative and use what you’ve got!